EOFY offer

 Alison sells wallets at a market stall for $30 each.
 She has surplus stock she could sell to another vendor across town for $20 per wallet.

-The analysis: Her marginal revenue would be $20 per wallet.
+Her marginal revenue would be $20 per wallet.
 If her marginal cost is $22 (including transport), she loses $2 on each sale.

 She has several options to make this profitable:

-• Negotiate a higher wholesale price for a larger order
+• negotiate a higher wholesale price for a larger order

-• Find a vendor closer to her location to reduce transport costs
+• find a vendor closer to her location to reduce transport costs

-• Switch to a cheaper delivery method
+• switch to a cheaper delivery method

 By comparing marginal revenue to marginal cost, Alison can see exactly what needs to change to make the deal worthwhile.